emlo2018/flower-power/README.md

 This is a repo made with next.js

 requirements:
+Read list from API and show details page
-All visitors should be able to edit/delete each others comment use of external libraries (charts, visual fx, animations and so on) is highly recommended
+All visitors should be able to post comments to sprecific flower All visitors should be able to delete any comment, even others use of external libraries (charts, visual fx, animations and so on) is highly recommended